SysKitTeam/docs-point/reporting/sensitivity-labels.md

 * **Select the Sensitivity Labels category in the filter** you can find in the upper left corner.
 * **Click the Sensitivity Labels Inventory report tile** to be redirected to the Selection screen.

-After clicking the **Sensitivity Labels inventory** report tile, the Sensitivity Labels Inventory report is generated, which contains the summarized data.
+The report can be generated from the Sensitivity Labels report as well.
+Select a label and click the Sensitivity Labels Inventory report action in the Go to Report side menu.

-### Report Data
+### Selection & Filters

-The default columns displayed in the initial report are:
+The selection screen shows information available on the Sensitivity Labels report:

 * **Name** of the sensitivity labels
 * **Priority** shows the level of priority for the label, with 0 being the lowest and 1 being the highest